Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 - What matters is the process that led you there, your motivations, and your ability to communicate your intellectual fortitude in a personal and precise manner.

-- After all, this is your intention now.
-After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.
+- After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.

 - Above all, try to add action.
 Don’t simply discuss how something fascinates you; if possible, discuss an experience in which you took the initiative to pursue this interest.